 In the event the recipient expends \$500,000 (\$750,000 for fiscal years beginning on or after December 26, 2014) or more in Federal awards during its fiscal year, the recipient must have a single or program-specific audit conducted in accordance with the provisions of OMB 133 Uniform Guidance, Section 200.500-200.521, as revised.
 The recipient agrees to provide a copy of the single audit to the Department's Single Audit Unit and its contract manager.
-In the event the recipient expends less than \$500,000 in Federal awards during its fiscal year, the recipient agrees to provide certification to the Department's Single Audit Unit and its contract manager that a single audit was not required.
+In the event the recipient expends less than \$500,000 in Federal awards during its fiscal year, the recipient agrees to provide certification to the Department's Single Audit Unit and its contract manager.
+In the event the recipient expends less than \$500,000 in Federal awards during its fiscal year, the recipient agrees to provide certification to the Department's Single Audit Unit and its contract manager.
 In determining the Federal awards expended during its fiscal year, the recipient shall consider all sources of Federal awards, including Federal resources received from the Department of Children & Families, Federal government (direct), other state agencies, and other non-state entities.
 The determination of amounts of Federal awards expended should be in accordance with guidelines established by OMB Uniform Guidance, Section 200.500-200.521, as revised.
-An audit of the recipient conducted by the Auditor General in accordance with the provisions of OMB Uniform Guidance, Section 200.500-200.521, as revised, will meet the requirements of this part.
+An audit of the recipient conducted by the Auditor General in accordance with the provisions of OMB Uniform Guidance, Section 200.500-200.521, as revised.
 In connection with the above audit requirements, the recipient shall fulfill the requirements relative to auditee responsibilities as provided in Section 200.508 of OMB Uniform Guidance, as revised.